 2. You Are Struggling to Attract Serious Buyer Interest

-Low inquiries can be frustrating.
-Especially when the property is fairly priced and in a decent area.
-When buyers are not engaging, it is often not about the home itself.
-It is about how it is presented.
-Listings that lack visual appeal tend to get skipped, even if they check all the practical boxes.
+Low inquiries can be frustrating, especially when the property is fairly priced and in a desirable area.
+Often, the issue isn’t the home itself—it’s how it’s presented.
+Listings that lack visual appeal tend to get overlooked, even if they meet all the practical criteria.

 3. The Home Is Vacant and Feels Hard to Visualize